Abdurrahman Mustafa: Political career

-Mustafa was one of the founding members of the Syrian Turkmen Platform, an organization which was founded on 15 December 2012.
-When the Syrian Turkmen Assembly was founded on May 2013, becoming the successor organization of the Syrian Turkmen Platform, Mustafa applied for membership but was not elected.
-He was subsequently hired as a party employee.
-In September 2013, when the Syrian Turkmen Assembly held new internal elections, Mustafa won a seat and was elected Vice president.
-According to a Syria Direct report, Mustafa's rise in the Syrian Turkmen Assembly and more generally among the Syrian opposition was sponsored by Turkish authorities and by Recep Tayyip Erdoğan personally.
+Mustafa was among the founders of the Syrian Turkmen Platform, established on 15 December 2012 to coordinate the political activities of the Syrian Turkmen opposition.
+When the Syrian Turkmen Assembly was created in 2013 as the Platform's successor, he was elected to the Assembly's Executive Board and became its vice president.
+According to Syria Direct, Mustafa's rise within the Assembly and the broader Syrian opposition was sponsored by Turkish authorities, including then-Prime Minister Recep Tayyip Erdoğan.

-On 10 May 2014, Mustafa was elected president of the Syrian Turkmen Assembly with the majority of votes from 360 delegates.
-During his tenure, the Assembly's activities became more organized and visible.
-Under his leadership, the Assembly officially affiliated with the Syrian Turkmen Brigades as its armed wing, declared the Syrian Turkmen flag as a national symbol, and pursued more coordinated efforts alongside the broader opposition.
+On 10 May 2014, Mustafa was elected president of the Syrian Turkmen Assembly during its second Ordinary General Assembly, receiving the support of a majority of the 360 delegates.
+During his tenure, the Assembly officially affiliated with the Syrian Turkmen Brigades as its armed wing, declared the Syrian Turkmen flag as a national symbol, and pursued more coordinated efforts alongside the broader opposition.
 The Assembly also developed closer ties with Turkey and the United States in the war against the Islamic State, particularly along the Azaz–Jarabulus corridor, and was recognized by several international actors as part of the "moderate opposition."

 Mustafa received support from Turkey, as well as from Gulf states such as Saudi Arabia (prior to regional policy shifts) and Qatar, and was viewed by the United States as a representative of moderate opposition factions.
 He led the Syrian Turkmen delegation during the 2016 Geneva III peace talks as an official component of the broader Syrian opposition.

-Following the Syrian National Coalition’s expansion, the Syrian Turkmen Assembly was granted membership, increasing Turkmen representation within the coalition.
-In May 2017, Mustafa was elected vice president of the Coalition under president Riad Seif.
-Tensions reportedly arose between Seif and Mustafa during this period, and after Seif’s resignation due to health concerns, Mustafa succeeded him.
-He was later elected president in an uncontested vote.
-According to former coalition officials, his appointment was supported by Turkey, which sought a cooperative representative for the Russian-sponsored Sochi peace talks.
+Following the expansion of the Syrian National Coalition, the Syrian Turkmen Assembly obtained additional representation within the Coalition.
+In May 2017, Mustafa was elected one of its vice presidents under Riad Seif.
+After Seif resigned later that year for health reasons, Mustafa succeeded him as president of the Coalition following an uncontested election.According to former coalition officials, his appointment was supported by Turkey, which sought a cooperative representative for the Russian-sponsored Sochi peace talks.
+Mustafa's first term as president of the Syrian Turkmen Assembly concluded following the election of a new Executive Board after the Assembly's third Ordinary General Assembly in July 2016.